DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-07-Green_to_yellow_never_to_red.md

 ---

-That evening, the four of them sat in Elyra's apartment, reviewing the day's progress.
+That evening, the four of them sat in Elyra's workspace, reviewing the day's progress.

 "Jason's perception range: fifty meters," Milo read from his notes.
 "That's fifteen meters more than last week.
 Shaping accuracy: stable but needs more practice.
 Deflection success rate: sixty percent."